mohitk-0202/Transportation-Problem-VAM-MODI-/README.md

-# Transportation-Problem-VAM-MODI-
-Python implementations of classic Operations Research algorithms.
-Features a Big-M Simplex solver for constrained Linear Programming Problems (LPP) and a complete Transportation Problem solver using VAM, MODI, and automated Stepping Stone iterative improvement.
 # Operations Research Optimization Solvers

 This repository contains Python implementations of two well-known optimization algorithms used in Operations Research and Supply Chain Management.
 These scripts were developed to algorithmically handle both standard and degenerate optimization problems from scratch, without relying on external optimization libraries like SciPy.